pelithne/AKS_Baseline_Deepdive/03-Deploy-infrastructure.md

 ![Screenshot](/images/hubandspokewithpeeringBastionJumpbox.jpg)

-### 3.1.7 Create an Azure Firewall and setup a UDR
+### 3.1.7 Create an Azure Firewall and Setup a UDR

 To secure your AKS outbound traffic, you need to follow these steps for a basic cluster deployment.
 These steps will help you restrict the outbound access and to certain FQDNs that are needed by the cluster. further information can be found here: [Control egress traffic using Azure Firewall in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/limit-egress-traffic)